Advocacy for Quality Health Education and Physical Education

 Advocating for Quality Health Education and Physical Education in Ohio

-Hosted by: Kevin Lorson, OAHPERD Advocacy Chair and Traci Grissom, OAHPERD President
+Hosted by: Lisa Longino, OAHPERD Advocacy Chair and Mary La Vine, OAHPERD President

 Support Health Education Standards for Ohio